OCR-D/ocrd-website/site/en/user_guide.md

 ```
 **Note:** All pictures must have the same format (tif, jpg, ...)

+In OCR-D we  name the image folder OCR-D-IMG, which is used throughout the documentation.
+Naming your image folder differently is
+certainly possible, but you should be aware that you need to adapt the name of the image folder if copy and paste the sample
+calls provided on this website.

-You should now have a workspace which contains the aforementioned `mets.xml` and a folder with your images.
+You should now have a workspace which contains the aforementioned `mets.xml` and a folder OCR-D-IMG with your images.

 Now you can add your pictures to the METS.
 When creating the workspace, a blank
 METS file was created, too, to which you can add the pictures to be processed.